kylergib/Asus-Zephyrus-M-gm501gs-Mojave/README.md

 add lilu and whatever green kexts.

-## What works?
+## What worked OTB

-Wi-Fi works.\
+Wi-Fi\
-Intel Graphics i believe, may need to do some frame buffering, but will test.\
+Intel Graphics I believe, may need to do some frame buffering, but will test.\
-Keyboard.
+Keyboard

+##What I had to fix
+Bluetooth, fixed with BrcmFirmwareRepo.kext and BcrmPatchRam2.kext, not sure if original bluetooth works
+Native Brightness Controler, used AppleBacklightFixup.kext with SSDT-PNLF.aml in patched folder Issues with lag when asking for admin password, used NoTouchID.kext FNKeys, used Karabiner to alter

-### What doesn't work?
+### What doesn't work

-Bluetooth.\
-Trackpad.\
-FNKeys\
+Trackpad\
 Audio\
 Battery manager\
-Issues with lag when asking for admin password
+Keyboard backlight control

 ## Helpful links.